heistp/irtt/README.md

 - Add estimate for HMAC calculation time and correct send timestamp by this time
 - Implement web interface for client and server
 - Add NAT hole punching

+Open questions...

+- Should I request a reserved IANA port?
+- Does exposing both monotonic and wall clock values open the server to any timing attacks?
+- What do I do for IPDV and out of order packets?

+## Thanks

+Many thanks to both Toke Høiland-Jørgensen and Dave Täht for their valuable advice on this project.
+Any problems in design or implementation are entirely my own.